myTerminal/story-slicer/README.md

 The above command would split the video into several videos of 60 seconds each.

+One can also provide a start offset, which is the number of seconds to ignore from the input video.
+So, the above command would turn into:

+    story-slicer ~/Videos/input.mp4 ~/Downloads 60 15

+and it would ignore the first 15 seconds from the input video.

 ### Further help with commands

 To learn more about usage, refer to `manpage`: